A museum which preserves a unique Victorian Materials Testing Machine in working order in the premises built to house it.

 For any inquiries regarding visiting please contact us at firstname.lastname@example.org

-There may only be 3 more openings, Due to expiry of Lease unless the situation is resolved the museum will have to close in June.
+There may only be a few more openings, Due to expiry of Lease unless the situation is resolved the museum will have to close in June.

-A good day on the 2nd March with over 50 visitors.
-Kirkaldy's machine was operated twice for visitors at around 11:30 and 14:15.
+A good day on the 6th April with 75 visitors.
+Kirkaldy's machine was only operated once for visitors at around 11am because that was when nearly everyone came.

 The museum is a registered charity (No. 297557) and receives no funding other than from visitors.
 Help preserve this amazing piece of our Victorian past for future generations.